 - Quality Score

 We’ve covered Quality Score in multiple instances, but we have to include it in this list as well.
 Having high Quality Scores on your keywords (7 or over) will allow you to outperform your competitors and achieve better ad rankings without necessarily paying more.

 - CPC (Cost Per Click)

-That’s one of the first KPIs any business, including Law Firms, measures, or even asks about before kicking off their campaigns.
+This is one of the first KPIs any business, including law firms, measures, or even asks about before kicking off their campaigns.
 The competitive CPCs are among the many reasons we strongly advocate for Spanish Google ads, as they are generally more competitive than English.
 Google Ads is a bidding platform that will consider many different parameters, including the CPC, and determine who is getting the top spot.
-Monitoring your Law Firm’s CPC is one of the most valuable KPIs, as it will allow you to set your budget and effectively distribute it.
+Monitoring your law firm’s CPC is one of the most valuable KPIs, as it will allow you to set your budget and effectively distribute it.

 - CPA (Cost Per Acquisition)

-In a few words, to put it straight, this is how much your Law Firm will pay for each conversion.
-That doesn’t necessarily mean a signed case but could be a prospective client that called, initiated a live chat, or filled a web form.
+In a few words, this is how much your law firm will pay for each conversion.
+This doesn’t necessarily mean a signed case.
+It could refer to a prospective client that called, initiated a live chat, or filled a web form.
 It’s calculated by dividing the total cost by the number of conversions.

 Tip: Don’t mix it with Target CPA, a bidding strategy that automatically aims for conversions at a CPA that equals or is below your set target CPA.